 - How would you like to make the most of a volunteer impact commons?

 Please comment below or reach out through the Let’s Connect page.
-Check out blogs on volunteer impact or follow my blog where I often write about volunteer impact.
+You can also follow my blog where I often write about volunteer impact.
 The blog sign-up box is in the top right corner of this page (when viewed on a larger screen).
-Eventually, I hope to co-create a space with resources on volunteer impact from my research – and from you!
 I’m eager to learn from and with you.